TeamMH/minehutxyz/skript/addons.md

 ## **INTERESTING!
 HOW DO I MAKE ONE?**

-While I'm not going to make an entire section on making a Skript addon, you can check out a tutorial [here](https://forums.skunity.com/wiki/addon/).
+*Note: Minehut does not support custom plugins, so developing a Skript Addon is not useful when using Minehut* While I'm not going to make an entire section on making a Skript addon, you can check out a tutorial [here](https://forums.skunity.com/wiki/addon/).

 {% hint style="success" %}